 From Pension View to Financial Overview

-To fix this, they introduced Open Finance features that enable customers to view insurance, pension, and savings products from across providers.
+To fix this, the team introduced Open Finance features that enable customers to view insurance, pension, and savings products from across providers.

 The app now allows customers to securely aggregate their data and see a joined-up view of their financial circumstances.